Daramiry/paint/README.md

-This webiste will be a representation of a paint shop, where users will either log in or browse our selection of paint, if logged in they can choose to set up a meeting to discuss priceing and paint job.
+This webiste will be a representation of a paint shop, where users will either log in or browse our selection of paint, if logged in they can choose to set up a meeting to discuss pricing and time it will take for the car to be done.
 To log in user will need to create an account with a user name and password.
 This website will contain a wide variaty of paint.

 This WEBSITE will contain the following pages in its code